ev3lessons/FLL-Tutorials/en/CoachCorner/_posts/2017-12-16-Tools-For-Teams.markdown

 ---

 A few weeks ago, I asked teams about what tools they would recommend for other teams.
 Here are the results of the discussion on Facebook Group <a href="https://www.facebook.com/groups/FLLShareandLearn/">FLL: Share & Learn </a>.

-**Engineering Journal/Notetaking**<br>
+**Engineering Journal/Note taking**<br>
 Google Science Journal <br>
 Google Docs/Drive <br>
 Redbooth<br>